Press Release for Tuesday, March 25, 2008

 “I believe that giving a student the opportunity to be the first in his or her family to go to college is truly a great gift,” said UNF President John A. Delaney.
 “It has the potential to change the future for entire families.”

-UNF is trying to raise $400,000 annually in private support, which, when matched by the state, will provide $800,000 in need-based First Generation scholarships for students entering UNF each fall.
+The University needs to raise $400,000 for this fall in private support, which will be matched by the state and will provide $800,000 in need-based First Generation scholarships.
 The students must meet UNF’s academic standards.

 According to the 2000 U.S. Census, only 21 percent of Duval County residents age 25 and older are college graduates.
 According to UNF estimates, more than 1,000 students qualify for the First Generation program.

-The University needs to raise $400,000 for this fall and has already raised $280,000. $120,000 is still needed.
-If UNF’s fundraising efforts are successful, the university anticipates awarding scholarships averaging $2,300 to at least 300 deserving students each year.
+The University anticipates awarding scholarships averaging $2,500 to at least 300 deserving students each year.